 Purpose of Policy

-As part of its commitment to ensuring the safety, security and well-being of all personnel and program participants, the School for International Training (SIT) monitors daily ongoing and evolving global situations including political unrest, weather-related and public health matters.
-We rely on a variety of sources for actual or potential risk to students and staff, including daily Overseas Security Advisory Council (OSAC) news summaries, International SOS and AIG risk alerts, Centers for Disease Control information, TRAVEX, local health ministries and other government sources, as well as global and local news sources.
+As part of its commitment to ensuring the safety, security and well-being of all personnel and program participants, the School for International Training (SIT) monitors daily ongoing and evolving global situations including political unrest, natural/weather disaster and public health matters.
+We rely on a variety of sources for actual or potential risk to students and staff, including daily Overseas Security Advisory Council (OSAC) news summaries, International SOS and AIG risk alerts, Centers for Disease Control information, local health ministries and other government sources, as well as global and local news sources.
 We also rely heavily on our staff teams on the ground to provide proactive updates about issues of concern and potential impact to our students and site.
 Our staff, in turn, rely on local program networks, including local authorities, U.S. embassy services, and informal sources.

 The policy applies to all SIT study abroad students.
 It also applies to SIT graduate students, except for the period of their program when they are undertaking their practicum. *Graduate students may propose locations for their practicum in Elevated Risk regions, but they must receive approval prior to traveling to any elevated risk location for their practicum work.

 - Countries with an overall US Department of State Risk Level 3 – Reconsider Travel or Level 4 – Do Not Travel advisory rating.

 - Regions within Level 1 or Level 2 countries that the US Department of State has assigned a “Reconsider Travel” or “Do Not Travel” level to.

 - Any country impacted by a pandemic, serious public health emergency, and/or natural/weather disaster.

 SIT’s policy on locations defined as “Elevated Risk” is as follows:

 Programs in Countries with an overall Level 4 – Do Not Travel Advisory Rating